What does a Legislator Do

-A legislator is an elected official.
-This means legislators are voted into office.
+A legislator must earn the most votes from the people they represent and are an elected official.
 They work at all levels of government from a city council, house of representatives, senate, and congress.
-Legislators help develop and introduce laws and statues at the level of government they represent.
+Additionally, legislators help develop and introduce laws and statues at the level of government they represent.
+Next, watch a video about what legislators do.

 How to Become a Legislator

 There is no minimum educational requirement to become a legislator.
-However, as a person runs for higher positions within government, the voters may like to see more education and experience.
+However, as you run for higher positions within government, voters may find you more appealing with education and experience.
 There may also be citizenship and age requirements, but once met, anyone can run for office.
-It’s gaining the majority of votes from the people you represent that earns you the position.
+Ultimately, you become a legislator by gaining the majority of votes from the people you represent.

 Job Description of a Legislator

-A legislator would often meet with other legislators to debate key issues and negotiate better outcomes for the people they represent.
-They must campaign often and get to know the key issues that are important within the community they represent as well.
+A legislator meets with other politicians to debate key issues and negotiate better outcomes for the people they represent.
+Additionally, they campaign often and get to know the key issues that are important within their community.
 This is important, as they must understand how a law or policy will impact the people and environment they represent.

 Legislators may need to travel often, especially during campaign season.
-They would also give speeches and attend community events to educate the public on key issues and to gain community support on those issues.
+Additionally, they give speeches and attend community events to educate the public on key issues and gain community support.

 Legislator Career Video Transcript